inform-us/requirements_specifications/informus/rules/all_metrics_flowsheetIDs.md

 # List of all existing and upcoming inform_us metrics and their corresponding flowsheet IDs in EPIC ##

+Update from a project meeting on 11.12.2024

+- It looks like we now have all the flowsheets we need activated in `star` to fulfil our goals by March 2025!

 Query ran: 2024/06/10

 - `has_visit_observation` ✅ indicates that data is available in EPIC and is pulled through to EMAP `star`.
 Items with ✅ in this column but not in `is_real_time` can be added to the HL7 feed to provide real-time data.